Historiometry: Examples of research

 Since historiometry deals with subjective personal traits as creativity, charisma or openness most studies deal with the comparison of scientists, artists or politicians.
 The study (Human Accomplishment) by Charles Murray classifies, for example, Einstein and Newton as the most important physicists and Michelangelo as the top ranking western artist.
-As another example, several studies have compared charisma and even the IQ of presidents and presidential candidates of the United States of America.
+As another example, several studies have compared charisma and even the IQ of presidents and presidential candidates of the United States.
 The latter study classifies John Quincy Adams as the most clever US president, with an estimated IQ between 165 and 175.

 A historiometric analysis has also been applied successfully in the field of musicology.
-In one groundbreaking study, researchers analyzed statistically a collection of over 1,300 printed program leaflets (playbills) of concerts given by Clara Schumann (1819-1896) throughout her lifetime.
+In one groundbreaking study, researchers analyzed statistically a collection of over 1,300 printed program leaflets (playbills) of concerts given by Clara Schumann (1819–1896) throughout her lifetime.
 The resulting analysis revealed Clara Schumann's influential role in the canonization of classical piano music repertoire.
 Her strategy of repertoire selection was guided by extremely traditionalistic tendencies.